 Cream of tartar can be used in making baking powder whose main ingredients are sodium bicarbonate (an alkaline), cream of tartar or monocalcium phosphate (acid) and cornstarch (a drying agent).

 You can use cream of tartar to make baking powder at home but I don’t think it’s economical.
 My miniature 62g (2oz) tin of cream of tarter cost me three dollars.

 How to Make Baking Powder from Cream of Tartar

 - 1 tablespoon cream of tartar

 Mix all the ingredients and store in an airtight container in a cool dry place.

-Point to Note: The proportion is 2 parts each cornstarch and cream of tartar to 1 part baking Soda (bicarbonate of soda)
+Point to Note: The proportion is 2 parts each cornstarch, 2 parts cream of tartar to 1 part baking Soda (bicarbonate of soda)